knopki/q2apro-best-users-pro/readme.txt

-# q2apro Premium Plugin: Best-Users-Pro
+# Free Premium Plugin: Best-Users-Pro

     "You want to motivate your community?
 You want to create a competition between your users every month?
 Well, you found the right plugin!
 By using the Best-Users-Pro plugin you push your users to be more active dramatically."